 Cook the flour for another two minutes or so, just to get the raw flour flavour cooked out.
 Deglaze the pot with some fish sauce and apple cider vinegar.

 The fish sauce lends the same quality as the anchovies do (it will not make the lamb shanks fishy, I promise) and the vinegar adds a lovely touch of acidity that is necessary when making lamb shanks without wine.
+This is such a fantastic ingredient and it really shouldn’t be reserved for simply stir fry sauces.

 Return the lamb to the pot along with any accumulated juices.
 Then add a couple of halved carrots and ribs of celery (these will lend all of their flavour to the sauce while braising and we will remove them at the end).